cybozu-go/placemat/docs/pmctl.md

 Request a graceful shutdown to a node like an ACPI power button.
 The guest OS decides when to shut down; nodes without a running OS (e.g. waiting for PXE boot) ignore the request.
-Once the guest shuts down, its QEMU process exits, so the node cannot be started again until placemat is restarted.
+Once the guest shuts down, the node is reported as powered off and can be started again with `pmctl2 node action start`.

 ```console
 $ pmctl2 node action powerdown node1